 The Commission is staffed by a small number of employees, together with additional personnel from partner organizations.
 The Commission relies upon a special network of federal, state, local, tribal and other organizations to successfully carry out its mission.
-In Fiscal Year 2013, staffing reductions occurred at the Commission.
-Through attrition, four positions were vacated: Senior Program Manager, Program Assistant, Program Support Assistant and an Administrative Clerk.
-The following chart illustrates the Commission's Fiscal Year 2013 organizational structure.
+In Fiscal Year 2014, staffing reductions occurred at the Commission.
+Through attrition, five positions were vacated: Senior Program Manager, two Program Managers, an Administrative Specialist and an Information Technology Specialist.
+The following chart illustrates the Commission's Fiscal Year 2014 organizational structure.

-$[\]diamondsuit$ These four individuals are employed with the Commission in a part-time capacity
+$\diamondsuit$ These two individuals are employed with the Commission in a part-time capacity